gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-shadertoy.md

 <div class="webgl_center"><img src="resources/shadertoy-dolphin.png" style="width: 639px;"></div>

-It's beautiful but it runs at about 19 frames a second in a tiny 640x360 window on my medium powered laptop.
+It's beautiful but it runs at about 19 frames a second in a tiny 640x360 window on my high powered laptop.
 Expand the window to fullscreen and it runs around 2 or 3 frames per second.
 Testing on my higher spec desktop it still only hits 45 frames per second at 640x360 and maybe 10 fullscreen.